Ibtissam-SAADI/CLIVP-FER/README.md

 ### Preprocessing ###
-- first download the datasets then put them in the "data" folder, then
+- first we add text part for each dataset by 'python formatdescription.py', then put them in the "data" folder,
 - python preprocess_datasetname.py

 ### Train and Test model ###